Santiago-Avila7/Conservation-and-Purging-of-Wall-lizards/README.md

     * **11. Annotation of variants** based on predicted impact.
     * **12. Relative frequencies calculation** for derived allele ratios and block jackknifing.

+--- Under developement ---
+* **SNPs Polarisation:**
+    * **13. uSFS preparation** Creates the VCF and nucleotides counts needed.
+    * **14. uSFS and polarisation** Runs est-sfs and produced a polarised VCF with only sites in which the ancestral state is the Ref allele.

 ### R Scripts

 This directory includes: